• Skip to main content

 • Whole milk – To make this recipe completely vegan, use soy milk, almond milk, or a mixture of the two.
 Swap out regular milk for evaporated milk.

-• cornstarch is optional and used to make a really thick atole and decadent drink.
+• Cornstarch is optional and used to make a really thick atole and decadent drink.

-Consider adding more flavor to the rice atole by including an orange or lemon peel for a citrus twist.
+Optional: Consider adding more flavor to the rice atole by including an orange or lemon peel for a citrus twist.
 Or, try adding a couple of whole cloves, a star anise, or nutmeg.

 👩🏼🍳 Instructions